Samuelodan/chess_cli/README.md

 If you want to run it locally though, you can clone the repo, go to the project's root directory using `cd chess_cli/` and run these commands;

+> You should have Ruby version 2.7 (and above) installed to run this program properly, though,
+> 2.5 might work fine.

 `bundle install` to install the project's dependencies and then

 `ruby lib/main.rb` to run the program.

 ### Running the Tests
 run `rspec` to run all tests or,